jlquaccia/Prebid.js/modules/viewabilityScoreGeneration.md

 - This module enables availability of viewability data on all Prebid JS bid requests to SSP's.
 Further integration to do what you want with that data is required.
 - Doesn't seems to work with Instream Video, https://docs.prebid.org/dev-docs/examples/instream-banner-mix.html as GPT's impressionViewable event is not triggered for instream-video-creative
 - Works with Banner, Outsteam, Native creatives

+# Open Questions:
+- Should there be a limit to the amount of bucket categories that a publisher can configure?